If you are at high risk from Covid-19, use our Safe At Work letter template (updated May 2022) to help discuss workplace safety with your employer.

 Your employer may not be aware of how your condition affects your workplace risk from Covid-19, so information you choose to share could help.
 You may like to show them information from the Kidney Care UK website, for example our Covid-19 information.
 You might discuss how to manage your risk at work with your doctor (getting it in writing if possible) and share this with your employer.
 Employers have been asked to consider doctors’ advice.

-3. Think about what reasonable adjustments might reduce your risk of Covid-19
+Step 3: Think about what reasonable adjustments might reduce your risk

 The risk assessment process helps your employer consider reasonable adjustments to enable higher risk employees work safely.
 Think about what adjustments might reduce your risk of Covid-19.
 Discuss potential changes with your employer and make a request for adjustments in writing (including any advice you have received from your doctor), asking for a written response in a reasonable timeframe, such as 7-14 days.